CT-based validation of the ESI index for the assessment of emphysema by spirometry

 Spirometric assessment of emphysema presence and severity as measured by quantitative CT and CT-based radiomics in COPD

 The current version of the ESI-test calculator is based on a novel real-time implementation of the theoretical ESI algorithm.
-This software was especially designed for clinical practice, pharmacologic trials, medical education and for the evaluation of emphysema whenever spirometry is the only available examination (the application results are still under validation, at the moment is intended for research use only).
+This software was especially designed for clinical practice, pharmacologic trials, medical education and for the evaluation of emphysema whenever spirometry is the only available examination.

 The required input data are flow-volume measurements usually available in output reports provided by standard spirometers. (i.e. flow values, FVC).
 DLco% is not required for this analysis.

-Recently, the performances achieved by the current real-time ESI test software have been studied on a large international database of smokers, ex smokers, COPD patients and the results obtained during the experimentation are very interesting.
-The analysis reports will be published on important international journals in the next months.
+Recently, the performances achieved by the current real-time ESI software have been studied on a large international database of smokers, ex smokers, COPD patients and the results obtained during the experimentation are very interesting.